James Miller, Queen’s University

 Bruun, Ole and Arne Kalland, eds.
 Asian Perceptions of Nature: A Critical Approach.
 Richmond, Surrey: Nordic Institute of Asian Studies, 1995.

 Callicott, J. Baird.
 Earth’s Insights: A Survey of Ecological Ethics from the Mediterranean Basin to the Australian Outback.
-Berkeley, Calif.: University of California Press, 1994.
+Berkeley, CA: University of California Press, 1994.

 Callicott, J. Baird and James McRae, eds.
 Environmental Philosophy in Asian Traditions of Thought.
 Albany, NY: State University of New York Press, 2014.